feliximpark/movieproject/README.md

 # The Marvel-Movie-Universe-App

 The Marvel-Universe-App shows all movies of the Marvel superheroes with a picture of the billboard and the date of release.
 By clicking on the pictures, you can open a movie-player and see the trailer of each film.
+By hovering over the film billboards, a description of the storyline will appear.

 --------